ceedee666/modern-abap-curriculum/docs/transactional_app.md

 Inside the new package, create the consumption view `Z_C_Product_M` for the root entity `Z_I_Product`.
 The source code of the consumption view is shown below.
 Most parts of this view are similar to what was discussed in the previous unit.
 The main difference is the `_Rating : redirected to composition child Z_C_Rating_M` statement.
-This statement specifies, that the association `_Rating` should not use the entity `Z_I_Rating` specified in the `Z_I_Product` entity.
+This statement specifies that the association `_Rating` should not use the entity `Z_I_Rating` specified in the `Z_I_Product` entity.
 Instead, the association should be mapped to an entity named `Z_C_Rating_M`, which is created next.

-The reason for this redirection is, that different consumption views could use different projections in the associations to cater for different usage scenarios.
+The reason for this redirection is that different consumption views could use different projections in the associations to cater for different usage scenarios.

 ```abap